 Water discharges.
 The Federal Water Pollution Control Act, also known as the "Clean Water Act," and analogous state laws impose restrictions and strict controls with respect to the discharge of pollutants, including spills and leaks of oil, into federal and state waters.
 The discharge of pollutants into "waters of the United States" is prohibited, except in accordance with the terms of a permit issued by EPA or an analogous state agency.
 The term "waters of the United States" has been broadly defined to include certain inland water bodies, including certain wetlands and intermittent streams.
 The EPA issued a final rule in May 2015 that attempts to clarify the federal jurisdictional reach over waters of the United States, but this rule has been stayed nationwide by the U.S. Sixth Circuit Court of Appeals as that appellate court and numerous district courts ponder lawsuits opposing implementation of the rule.
-In February 2017, President Trump issued an Executive Order directing the EPA Administrator to review the "waters of the United States" rule and to publish for notice and comment a proposed rule rescinding or revising the rule Federal and state regulatory agencies can impose administrative, civil and criminal penalties for non-compliance with discharge permits or other requirements of the Clean Water Act and analogous state laws and regulations.
+In February 2017, President Trump issued an Executive Order directing the EPA Administrator to review the "waters of the United States" rule and to publish for notice and comment a proposed rule rescinding or revising the rule.
+EPA proposed to rescind the May 2015 rule in June 2017, and in February 2018, EPA promulgated a final rule that delays the implementation of the May 2015 rule until February 2020, to provide EPA and the Army Corps of Engineers time to reconsider the definition of "waters of the United States."
+There is uncertainty regarding the fate of the "waters of the United States" rule, and the outcome of the rule may impact permitting and spill reporting requirements for Enduro's business operations.

+Federal and state regulatory agencies can impose administrative, civil and criminal penalties for non-compliance with discharge permits or other requirements of the Clean Water Act and analogous state laws and regulations.
 Spill prevention, control and countermeasure ("SPCC") plan requirements imposed under the Clean Water Act require appropriate containment berms and similar structures to help prevent the contamination of waters of the United States in the event of a hydrocarbon tank spill, rupture or leak.
 In addition, the Clean Water Act and analogous state laws required individual permits or coverage under general permits for discharges of storm water runoff from certain types of facilities.
-In June 2016, the EPA issued a final rule implementing wastewater pretreatment standards that prohibit onshore unconventional oil and gas extraction facilities from sending wastewater to publicly owned treatment works ("POTWs").
+In June 2016, the EPA issued a final rule implementing wastewater pretreatment standards that prohibit onshore unconventional oil and gas extraction facilities from sending wastewater directly to publicly owned treatment works ("POTWs").
+Unconventional oil and gas extraction facilities can send wastewater to a private wastewater treatment facility that can either discharge treated wastewater or send it to a POTW.
+EPA is conducting a related study of treatment of oil and gas extraction wastewater at private wastewater treatment facilities.
 This restriction of disposal options for hydraulic fracturing waste and other changes to Clean Water Act requirements may result in increased costs to Enduro.
+In addition, naturally occurring radioactive material ("NORM") is brought to the surface in connection with oil and gas production.
+Concerns have arisen over traditional NORM disposal practices (including discharge through publicly owned treatment works into surface waters), which may increase the costs associated with management of NORM.

 The Oil Pollution Act of 1990, as amended, or OPA, amends the Clean Water Act and establishes strict liability and natural resource damages liability for unauthorized discharges of oil into waters of the United States.
 OPA requires owners or operators of certain onshore facilities to prepare Facility Response Plans for responding to a worst case discharge of oil into waters of the United States.